nsec/nsec-badge/components/off_the_addon/ota_README.md

 If there is only one firmware, the command is not available.

 ## Build
-You have to build 3 times to get 3 files as `project_name.bin` in the `build/` directory.
-Use `idf.py menuconfig` to select the firmware to build, it will be right there under "NORTHSEC 2024".
-You can switch and run them all without deleting `build/` because they will have different bin filenames. `menuconfig` is useful to change the options and you need to run it between builds.
-Also sometimes (fresh git clone or clean build) you need to build twice to get the right one (but not the conference this one acts like default).
-Use `idf.py build` to build.
+You have to build 3 times to get 3 `firmware.bin` files in the `.pio/build/IDF_PROJECT_NAME` directories.
+Use `pio run -e PIO_ENV_NAME` to select the firmware to build (conference|ctf|addon).
+Make sure you delete the `sdkconfig.PIO_ENV_NAME` files if `menuconfig` or any `sdkconfig.defaults` changes.

 ## Provisioning
+The .py scripts bellow can be executed inside ESP-IDF, or with the a path under your platformio folder.
+Example :
+`~/.platformio/packages/framework-espidf/components/partition_table/parttool.py`.

 If order to flash your firmware:
-- Use `idf.py flash` for the conference firmware.
-This works like the default.
+- Use `pio run -t upload -e conference` for the conference firmware.
 - Use `parttool.py write_partition --partition-name=ota_0 --input
-  build\nsec-ctf.bin` for the CTF.
+  .pio/build/ctf/firmware.bin` for the CTF.
-- No need to flash the CTF Addon, it will take care of itself!
+- No need to flash the CTF Addon firmware, off_the_addon  will take care of it!
-- To load into the CTF Addon you need to use a test device, load the add-on firmware into `ota_0`, uncomment the line `storage_read_from_ota(0, flash);`, build, boot to load into external flash, uncomment the line, build, boot to load into ota 1 and validate it works.
-- Most likely https://github.com/nsec/ctf-addon-prov will take care of that alongside the crypto device and generation of flags.

 ## CTF Addon details
 - When the CTF Addon is connected, the `GPIO 12` is grounded and the message